liutaihua/nbu/README.md

 2. Each applicant submit their own requests, requests are isolated and remembered.

 3. The problem is caused by load-balancer, so it may be good to solve it in load-balancer.
 Thus, binding problem is equal to a application routing problem and all the routing logic should be implemented in Layer4 or Layer7.

+## The Solution

+Actually it's simple.

+1. Applicant visits a specific page to tell load-balancer(e.,g nginx) which app server to bind to.
+2. Nginx encode the app server and port, then insert a domain cookie.
+3. Applicant visits some page within the previous domain, nginx decode the cookie value and proxy request to the target server.

+## Implementation

+Just read the code, it's very short.